whummer/smart-data-pipelines/api/README.md

 ## Prerequisites

-We leverage [docker.io](http://docker.io), so a docker intallation on the dev machine is necessary.
+We leverage [docker.io](http://docker.io), so a docker installation on the dev machine is necessary.
 If you are using a Mac, we suggest to use [boot2docker](https://github.com/boot2docker/boot2docker).
 It is based on VirtualBox, so you will need forwarding rules to access any service via localhost (more below).

 ## Core Service Deployment